Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Related Work

-So far, all the discussed learning-based type inference methods employ a vocabulary of maximum 1,000 types.
+Except for LAMBDANET, all the discussed learning-based type inference methods employ a (small) fixed-size type vocabulary, e.g., 1,000 types.
 This hinders their ability to infer user-defined and rare types.
-Probably the most related work to this paper is Typilus, which has been proposed by Allamanis et al. \cite{allamanis2020typilus}.
-Typilus is a graph-based deep neural network that integrates information from several sources such as identifiers, syntactic patterns, and data flow to infer type annotations for Python.
+To address this, Allamanis et al.~\cite{allamanis2020typilus} proposed Typilus, which is a graph neural network (GNN)-based model that integrates information from several sources such as identifiers, syntactic patterns, and data flow to infer type annotations for Python.
 Typilus is based on metric-based learning and learns to discriminate similar to-be-typed symbols from different ones.
 However, Typilus requires a sophisticated source code analysis to create its graph representations, i.e. data flow analysis.
-The differences between Type4Py and other learning-based approaches are summarized in Table \ref{tab:comp-learning-appr}.
+Very recently, inspired by "Big Data", Jesse et al. ~\cite{jesse2021learning} presented TypeBert, a pre-trained BERT model with simple token-sequence representation.
+Their empirical results show that TypeBert generally outperforms LAMBDANET.
+The differences between \name and other learning-based approaches are summarized in Table \ref{tab:comp-learning-appr}.

-Among all the described approaches here, we chose TypeWriter and Typilus as a baseline.
-Since TypeWriter is an HNN-based model and outperforms NL2Type and DeepTyper.
-Moreover, Typilus has no limit on the size of type vocabulary and is the current state-of-the-art approach in ML-based type inference.
-LAMBDANET and OptTyper were not selected as a baseline as their quite small type vocabulary make the comparison with Typilus and Type4Py futile.